 Focus Area: Education

-Project Title: Education of Girls
+Project Title: Supporting Bodhshalas in the slums of Jaipur (ongoing) and Education of Girls (completed)

-A couple of decades ago, in the blocks of Alwar, where rural Bodhshalas operate, less than 5% girls were enrolled in schools.
+A couple of decades ago, in the blocks of Alwar, where rural Bodhshalas operate, and less than 5% girls were enrolled in schools.
 Today, with the support of IDRF and other organizations, all girls are enrolled in schools with a drop-out rate of less than 15% at the senior secondary level.

 1. Bodhshala Ramdev Nagar: In Ramdev Nagar slum, there is no government school for the children to attend.
 There are about 100 families living in this slum area and most of them are engaged in making illegal liquor or work as daily laborers.
 Hence, this community is considered unlawful, deplorable and perceived as a threat to the society.
 Bodh Samiti runs a primary school that is attended by 100+ students and is encouraged by the community.
 As this community is socially stigmatized, the students don’t feel safe or respected in schools in other areas.
 Besides this the parents fear for the safety of their children going outside the slum to attend school and therefore, back this Bodhshala in the slum itself.
 Even though most of the children who attend this school hardly study beyond grade 8, they are relatively different from the older generation and do not engage in illicit activities, have better social skills, feel more confident and have literacy skills to do better in their jobs.
 These changes in the children of this marginalized community makes it imperative to raise funds to ensure the continuation of this Bodhshala in this slum.